Information Security (Infosec). What Is It? Principles, Standards.

 What Is Information Security (InfoSec)?

-You might be wondering what information security is?
-The answer, whilst simple, embeds in itself great importance.
-There are a set of well-established practices that will help any user to keep his or her data secure from unwanted access and/or alteration by unauthorized foreign parties during data storage or transmission from one place to another.
+Information security (shortened InfoSec) refers to a set of practices and tools that will help an organisation to keep its data secure from unwanted access and/or alteration by unauthorized foreign parties during data storage or transmission from one place to another.

 So far, the concepts on information security and cybersecurity may seem similar but in fact, they are quite different.
 Cybersecurity is the practice used to provide security from online attacks; information security is a specific discipline that falls under cybersecurity.